oracle/tribuo/docs/FAQs.md

 The model's `Prediction` contains a set of *named* outputs.
 These names make it easy to understand which score goes with which output.
-Returning an array means the user has to manually maintain the mapping between the array index and the name of the output (e.g. "hire" = 0, "re-interview" = 1, "reject" = 2) in a separate location from the model file itself.
+Returning an array means the user has to manually maintain the mapping between the array index and the name of the output (e.g., "hire" = 0, "re-interview" = 1, "reject" = 2) in a separate location from the model file itself.
 This leads to bugs and mismatches when the user loads the wrong model or uses the wrong mapping.
-With Tribuo's approach *this can never happen*; the model knows what it's output domain is, and can describe it to the user in the form the user expects (i.e. Strings).
+With Tribuo's approach *this can never happen*; the model knows what it's output domain is, and can describe it to the user in the form the user expects (i.e., Strings).

 ### Why don't features or outputs have id numbers?